isabella232/sign-integrations.en/help/workday/install.md

 * A static document
 * A document generated by a Generate Document step within the same business process
-* A formatted report created with the [!DNT Workday] Report Designer
+* A formatted report created with the [!DNL Workday] Report Designer

 You may add any of these docs with [Adobe Text Tags](https://adobe.com/go/adobesign_text_tag_guide) to control the look and position of the Adobe Signing specific components.
 The document source must be specified within the business process definition.
 It is not possible to upload an ad-hoc document while the business process is executing.